How to Get Help for a Mental Breakdown

 • Depression

-• Past trauma
+• Past Trauma

-• Psychotic breaks
+• Psychotic Breaks

-• PTSD or c-PTSD
+• PTSD or C-PTSD

-• Unresolved life tragedies
+• Unresolved life events

-There is no one set answer to what “causes” a mental breakdown.
+There is no one set answer to what “causes” a mental health crisis.
 Everyone has different levels of tolerance to stressors and suffering in life.
 Some things might set off a mental health crisis in someone that wouldn’t generally bother somebody else.
 There’s no way to know how or why exactly a mental breakdown is happening unless the person is aware of their emotions and mental state at the time.

 How to Get Help During a Mental Breakdown